 Alternatives to Tobacco Growing.
-Tobacco is considered a "cash crop" as it generates more revenue per acre than most other crops in the United States.
+Tobacco is considered a "cash crop" as it generates more revenue per acre than most other crops in the United States; this is particularly true for cigar type tobacco.
 Tobacco producers rely on this income to support the production of other crops and to invest in the overall farm.
-A study of Universal's contracted operations found 100% of farmers producing flue-cured or burley tobacco for the cigarette market also cultivate a wide variety of complementary crops, the highest among them being corn, soybeans, and wheat in 2021.
+A study of Universal's contracted operations found 100% of farmers producing cigar type tobacco also cultivate a wide variety of complementary crops, the highest among them being corn, soybeans, and wheat in 2021.